mauricelambert/WebScripts/docs/Add_Script.md

 ## Add configuration

-Two methods can be used to configure a script, using a *specific configuration file* or tha *main configuration file*.
+Two methods can be used to configure a script, using a *specific configuration file* or the *main configuration file*.

 ### Specific configuration file